vferat/sphinx_collab_demo/source/community/contributing.md

 Here are the  contribution guidelines

-## Synthax
+## Syntax

-Here is a brief overview of synthax that can be use to populate this website.
+Here is a brief overview of syntax that can be use to populate this website.

+Microstates HUB support uses markdown syntax, please check the [markdown guide](https://www.markdownguide.org/basic-syntax/) to learn the basic syntax.

+Additional features are listed below.

 ## Figures